A Place to Secede... er, Succeed

 Writers' Workshop slots are offered on a first-come, first-served basis.
 In the past, we've been able to provide slots for about 60 people.
 We will maintain a short waiting list.
 Capacity depends on the number of professional writers who volunteer to read and critique for us, as well as available convention space.

-Once reservations are open in July, we will post an announcement on this web page and also send out emails and social media messages.
-Please be on the lookout for these announcements, as We usually fill all our slots within a week.
 At the time you apply, you must have a manuscript ready to send in (but please wait until we ask for it).

 The Writers' Workshops in San Antonio will be small-session workshops for either experienced or beginning writers based on manuscripts submitted in advance.
 These workshops will provide Worldcon members the opportunity to have their manuscripts evaluated by selling writers and industry professionals who enjoy helping them grow as writers.
 Many of these professionals have taught at residency workshops or in creative writing programs.